neoaksa/Application-of-DL-to-CFD/Progress.md

 15. Deep learning solution discovery| |N| | |

 ### week2
-done:
+Done:

-1. Parallel computation
+1. Parallel computation in Openfoam
-2. Simulate single shapes(sqaure, cycle and trapezoidal) in the water flow.
+2. Simulate single shapes(square, cycle and trapezoidal) in the water flow.
 3. Output vector plots.
-4. create mesh by gmesh tools.
+4. create mesh with gmesh tools,  time costing.

-issue:
+Issue:

-1. When I tried a triangle or some complex objects in the mesh, the error happen since it is not convergent I guess.
+1. When I tried a triangle or two objects in the mesh, the error happen since computation couldn't reach convergence.
-2. The files is too large, 1GB for 36 frames in a single simulate
+2. The files is too large, 1GB for 36 frames in a single simulate.
+This might be a problem when we create enough samples for CNN.

 Next:

 1. How to use(or choose peak) frames in CNN
 2. How to create samples automatically
+3. Know How solver works in the different situations.